dozjs/doz/documentation/index.md

 **Since 1.20.0**

-When passing a prop via attribute, it is automatically converted to the most appropriate type.
-Now, using the "propsType" object, you can define a type for each prop.
+propsType allows you to convert a prop to a specific type.
+This is very useful when using the d-bind directive since the value of the INPUT, SELECT etc. elements is always a string.

 ```javascript
 Doz.component('my-types', {